Black Heritage Content Readers for K–3

 Features

-Darcie Sutherland is currently a Principal of Inclusive School and Community Services: Dismantling Anti-Black Racism Strategy in the York Region District School Board.
-She’s responsible for coordinating the implementation of the York Region District School Board’s Dismantling Anti-Black Racism Strategy.
-A significant part of the role includes supporting all YRDSB staff in acquiring the racial literacy skills needed to recognize, discuss, dismantle and disrupt racist ideologies that perpetuate the disparities that Black students face.
+Darcie Sutherland is the former Principal of Inclusive School and Community Services: Dismantling Anti-Black Racism Strategy in the York Region District School Board.
+She was responsible for coordinating the implementation of the York Region District School Board’s Dismantling Anti-Black Racism Strategy.
+A significant part of the role included supporting all YRDSB staff in acquiring the racial literacy skills needed to recognize, discuss, dismantle, and disrupt racist ideologies that perpetuate the disparities that Black students face.

 REVIEWER PANEL